jitpack/jitpack.io/FAQ.md

  - Upgrade to Gradle 2.11
  - Run Gradle with Java 8.
 The project itself doesn't need to use Java 8.

+**Where do I find invoices for my JitPack Subscription?**

+Invoices are available on your user page - Sign In and click on your username (https://jitpack.io/w/user).

 **Other questions**

 Send them to jitpack at jitpack.io or come to https://gitter.im/jitpack-io